hth313/OS4/doc/buffer.rst

 secondary assignments, they both behave as merging as they are put on "top of" existing secondary assignments.
 This is because they are unaware of the concept of secondary assignments.
-In this case the user may need to run a routine to clear secondary assignement separately.
+In this case the user may need to run a routine to clear secondary assignment separately.

 This also means that if you load key assignments over a secondary assignment, the primary (ordinary) assignment takes precedence, but if